Which of the following is NOT considered a type of receivable in ... | Study Prep in Pearson+

 1

-Step 1: Understand the concept of receivables in financial accounting.
-Receivables are amounts owed to a company by customers or other parties, typically as a result of sales or lending activities.
+Understand the concept of receivables: Receivables are amounts owed to a company by customers or other parties, typically resulting from sales or lending activities.
 They are considered assets on the balance sheet.

-Step 2: Review the types of receivables listed in the problem: Interest Receivable, Notes Receivable, and Accounts Receivable.
-Each of these represents a claim to cash or payment owed to the company.
+Review the types of receivables listed: Accounts Receivable, Notes Receivable, and Interest Receivable are all examples of receivables because they represent amounts owed to the company.

-Step 3: Clarify the term 'Inventory.'
-Inventory refers to goods or materials a company holds for sale or production, and it is classified as an asset but not a receivable.
-It does not represent an amount owed to the company.
+Analyze the term 'Accounts Payable': Accounts Payable is a liability, not an asset.
+It represents amounts the company owes to suppliers or creditors for goods and services received.

-Step 4: Compare the definitions of receivables and inventory.
-Receivables involve amounts owed to the company, while inventory involves physical goods held for sale or production.
+Compare 'Accounts Payable' with the other options: Since Accounts Payable is a liability and not a receivable, it does not belong in the category of receivables.

-Step 5: Conclude that 'Inventory' is not considered a type of receivable because it does not represent a claim to payment or cash owed to the company.
+Conclude that 'Accounts Payable' is NOT considered a type of receivable in financial accounting, as it represents an obligation rather than an amount owed to the company.

 Watch next